mlnoga/covid19-analysis/README.md

 ## Current: [April 3nd](html/20200403-covid-model.html)

-In yesterdays update, there were major upgrades to the prediction approach (now based on daily increments and symbolic integration), as well as to the approach to calculating erorr bands (now showing both 95% confidence bands for the true value, and 95% projection bands for future measured data points including noise).
+In yesterdays update, there were major upgrades to the prediction approach (now based on daily increments and symbolic integration), as well as to the approach to calculating error bands (now showing both 95% confidence bands for the true value, and 95% projection bands for future measured data points including noise).
 Projections continue to look grim for the US and Spain, which has overtaken Italy in terms of new cases.
 Italy seems to be past the peak of daily new cases.

 ## Context

 The novel coronavirus is bringing societies worldwide to a halt and causing widespread health impacts and fatal outcomes.
 Still, there appears to be a paucity of information how the crisis is likely to unfold in the near future.
-Most news outlets only show aggreate numbers, color-coded world maps, or descriptive statistics of the current situation.
+Most news outlets only show aggregate numbers, color-coded world maps, or descriptive statistics of the current situation.

 This repository holds a daily series, in which I am taking a closer look at numbers and trends, and making some tentative projections.
 All data are taken from the [Johns Hopkins Covid-19 dataset](https://github.com/CSSEGISandData/COVID-19) on GitHub.
 Each day, Johns Hopkins update the dataset with figures for the previous day; I salute their diligent work.